Strength to strength

 Exercise = Big Benefits

 The benefits of being active include reducing depression and anxiety as well as other health risks ranging from chronic pain to cancer, diabetes and osteoporosis.
 Exercise also improves breathing, muscle strength, circulation, self-confidence and independence.
+Being active can contribute to your capacity to do everyday things like transferring and mobility.
 In addition, it helps to prevent UTIs, pressure sores, respiratory infections, constipation and reduces your risks of falls.
+Taking part in physical activities is a great way to connect with other people, share similar interests and HAVE FUN!!!

 You will need to talk to your health team before engaging in any exercise programs.
-They will help you understand what to watch out for while exercising, such as blood pressure, heart rate, skin problems from friction, injuries and autonomic dysreflexia (AD).
+They will help you understand what to be conscious of while exercising, such as blood pressure, heart rate, skin problems from friction, injuries and autonomic dysreflexia (AD).

 Here are some options for living a longer and better life once you get the green light: